-Site Visitors expect to be able to contact any government organization to ask questions, get information,
+Site Visitors expect to be able to contact any government organization to ask questions, get information, or report problems.
+The "Contact Us" page provides a means for site visitors to find the information necessary to contact the entity through channels such as telephone, fax, email, and postal address.
+A list of the types of queries handled, and information provided, should also be included.
+This will assist users to determine if the customer contact center is the appropriate point of contact for their enquiry.

-To get your customers to talk to you or inquire more about the services.
+To enable the customers to communicate/suggest /enquire the services of the Government entities.

-✓ Contact us links are required at the top and bottom of the every page.
+- ✓ Contact us links can be provided at the top and bottom of every page.

-✓ Both links should point to the same page
+- ✓ Both links should point to the same page

-✓ Must include the following means of contacting the Agency/Authority building address
+- ✓ Must include the following means of contacting the entity

+- building address

 - postal address

 - switchboard phone number

 - fax number

 - email address

-contact details for Media Liaison Officer (if applicable)
+- contact details for Media Liaison Officer (if applicable)

-✓ Where the primary point of contact for site visitors is a customer contact center, relevant contact details should be provided including:
+- ✓ Where the primary point of contact for site visitors is a customer contact center, relevant contact details should be provided including:

-✓ telephone and fax numbers
+- ✓ telephone and fax numbers

-√ hours of service
+- ✓ hours of service

-✓ A generic email address
+- ✓ A generic email address

-Location: Header and Footer Navigation
+Location: Header or Footer Navigation